ddsky/spoonacular-api-clients/csharp/docs/MiscApi.md

 <a id="detectfoodintext"></a>
 # **DetectFoodInText**
-> DetectFoodInText200Response DetectFoodInText (string? contentType = null)
+> DetectFoodInText200Response DetectFoodInText (string text)

 Detect Food in Text